Buzzvil/buzzscreen-sdk-publisher/docs/LOCKSCREEN-SERVICE-NOTIFICATION_EN.md

 # Lock Screen Service Notification
-Buzzscreen uses [Foregound Service](http://developer.android.com/guide/components/services.html#Foreground) and in principle, foreground service should show ongoing notification.
-Because this notification is considered to be annoying for user, Buzzscreen SDK uses some tricks to hide it.
+Buzzscreen uses [Foregound Service](http://developer.android.com/guide/components/services.html#Foreground) and in principle, a foreground service results in ongoing notification.
+Because this notification is considered to be annoying for many users, Buzzscreen SDK uses some tricks to hide it.
 But in some cases the tricks won't work.
-So we provide a support class to change notification configurations.
+So we provide a support class to change notification content to provide more contextually meaningful information for users.

-> Cases that the Notification is shown : 23 or higher compile sdk version, 23 or higher target sdk version, rare exceptions.
+> Cases that the Notification is shown : 23 or higher compile sdk version, 23 or higher target sdk version.

-## Lock Screen Service Notification Configuration
+## Setting and Getting Lock Screen Service Notification Content
-**LockerServiceNotificationConfig** class enables to get or set service notification configurations.
-Below are configuration details that you can control.
+**LockerServiceNotificationConfig** class enables to get or set service notification content.
+Below are components that you can set.
 You MUST use this class after calling `BuzzScreen.init()`.
 - **Title** : Title of the notification(String).
 Default is the app's name.
 - **Text** : Content of the notification(String).
 Default is an empty string("").
 - **SmallIcon** : Small icon of the notification(int).
 Default is the app's icon.
 - **LargeIcon** : Large icon of the notification(int).
 Default is none.
 - **ShowAlways** : Boolean value that decides whether or not to show the notification always(boolean).
 You can use it to test your notification setting.
-Defult is false.
+Default is false.
 - **Intent** : Intent that defines the action when notification is clicked(Intent).
 Default is to start the Launcher Activity.

 ### Example